jezhalford/dbmarshal/README.markdown

     dbmarshal <alias> describe

-...eill display the settings you previously entered.
+...will display the settings you previously entered.

     dbmarshal <alias> status